 With only the Nagpur test to go, England have made a brilliant comeback into this four test series.
 They are up two games to one, looking at worst to a drawn series.
 Irrespective of the Nagpur result, England have already pulled off one their biggest turnarounds in test cricket, in a long time.

-Ahmedabad Australia AusvInd AusvSA AusvsInd CBSeries century of sachin Cricinfo Cricket cricket world Dubai Test Edgbaston England England Cricket.
-EngvInd EngvPak EngvRSA EngvSA EngvsSA EngvWI Gayle India India Cricket Indian Team IndvAus IndvEng IndvsAus IndvsEng IndvWI IndvWindies KZ5CWPPDRFXH Lords Newlands Oval Pakistan PakvEng Perth Proteas sachin tendulkar SAvAus SAvEng SAvSL SCG scores of india SLvEng South Africa SriLanka Sydney Sydney Test T20 tes cricket tes cricket india Test Cricket Test Match TestCricket Trent Bridge TrentBridge WACA West Indies WindiesvInd WIvEng WIvInd World T20 Yuvraj
+Ahmedabad Australia AusvInd AusvSA AusvsInd CBSeries century of sachin Cricinfo Cricket cricket world Dubai Test Edgbaston England England Cricket England Cricket.
+EngvInd EngvPak EngvRSA EngvSA EngvsSA EngvWI Gayle India India Cricket Indian Team IndvAus IndvEng IndvsAus IndvsEng IndvWI IndvWindies KZ5CWPPDRFXH Lords Newlands Oval Pakistan PakvEng Perth Proteas sachin tendulkar SAvAus SAvEng SAvSL SCG scores of india SLvEng South Africa SriLanka Sydney Sydney Test T20 tes cricket tes cricket india Test Cricket Test Match TestCricket The Oval Trent Bridge TrentBridge WACA West Indies WindiesvInd WIvEng WIvInd World T20 Yuvraj